 The following is a brief summary of all benchmarks either in development or available for licensing from EEMBC.
 Benchmarks can be grouped into the following categories:

 The ULP subcommittee focuses on power and energy.
 The scores associated with the benchmarks are derived from measurements taking using the STMicroelectronics PowerShield.

-In 2014, ULPMark started with the ULPmark-CoreProfile (or -CP for short).
+In 2014, the ULP team introduced the ULPmark-CoreProfile (or -CP for short).
 The benchmark runs an active workload for a period of time, then goes to sleep.
 The energy measurement during the duty cycle reflects a real-life test of embedded low power beyond a simple sleep number.